learn-co-curriculum/sinatra-and-ar-complex-forms-web-010818/README.md

 As a site visitor, I should be able to see a list of books.
 I should be able to click on each book title to see more information about that book.

 As a site visitor, I should be able to see a form where I create a book.
 When I create a book I can associate it with an existing author.

+#### Stretch Goal
+When I create a book, I can associate it with an existing author OR create a new author